 Moving on from this deep section, you'll head north again and find the rising pinnacles.
 Here you can pass the remainder of your dive, marvelling at the schools of jacks that buzz the pinnacles and the wreathing masses of whitetip reef sharks that hunt here.
 Manta rays sometimes pull in here too as these mighty yet graceful pelagics are partial to regular cleaning sessions as well.

-Punta Maria can be a spectacular dive depending on how lucky you happen to be with nature, but it is always a deep dive since their is no section shallower than 18-20m in depth.
+Punta Maria can be a spectacular site, depending on how lucky you happen to be with nature, but it is always a deep dive since their is no section shallower than 18-20m in depth.
 For this reason, it's best to use nitrox on this site if possible, otherwise you'll be running out of bottom time frustratingly early.

 Depending on conditions at sea, the boat trip from the Costa Rican mainland usually takes about 36 hours cruise time.
-So you will have more than enough time to get to know your fellow divers and prepare your equipment as well as catch up on any R&R you may need before the serious business of enjoying your diving at Cocos begins.
+So you will have more than enough time to get to know your fellow passengers and prepare your equipment as well as catch up on any R&R you may need before the fun diving at Cocos begins.
 This makes for a unique situation where the tourists are almost exclusively divers.

 The island is situated near the Equator where 2 weather patterns converge, which results in changeable weather, relatively cool equatorial air temperatures averaging 25.5°C, and average annual precipitation of over 7m.